A Complete Guide to Commercial Bridge Loan

 Commercial bridge loans attract a heavier rate of interest when compared with regular long term financing options.
 This is attributed to various factors – the higher risk levels involved in extending credit, the change in qualifying criteria, and the disbursal speed of funds.

 Commercial bridge loans are typically issued by banks, lenders, and financial entities that offer financial services and loans to businesses.
-It is important to add that hard money lenders and private lenders belong to this category.
+It is important to add that hard money lenders and private commercial lenders belong to this category.

 Commercial bridge loans are extended based on collateral offered by the borrower.
 Typically, the multifamily property for which the loan is being availed serves as the collateral for the bridge loan.
 However, this is not mandatory, and any other property may also be considered as collateral for a bridge loan.